Bakiamu

 Peta Duncan, Meriam

-Peta Duncan Peta is a self-taught and emerging lens-based artist whose work is both a self-exploration of her identity and a love-letter to her culture and community.
+Peta Duncan Peta Duncan is a self-taught, emerging lens-based artist whose work is both an exploration of her identity and a love letter to her culture and community.
+Through her work, Peta explores familial relationships, cultural practices and the juxtapositions of embedding cultural knowledge in different contemporary photographic mediums and approaches.

 Standing only, limited seating available.
-Room will be dark to capture raw projection works and story.
-A live 3 min dance and song performance to intertwine with projection.
+A sound and projection work that runs for 3 minutes, on a loop.
+Room will be dark to facilitate raw projection works and story.

 • Wheelchair Accessible